 After quite some years of artistic and activist work, various collaborations, research, and time to hopefully integrate and embody, I am now looking to gather/join forces and the like-minded, and establish an actual living/working base.

 I hope that the description below will give you a context and a framework.

-Also I feel that the current pandemic makes a radical rethinking mandatory, and that we need more spaces to develop tools and skills for a time of societal and environmental emergency, where we can learn how to cope with anxiety, grief and uncertainty, and understand what living in service of all beings might mean and imply.
+Also I feel that the current pandemic is yet another hint for a radical rethinking, and that we need more spaces to develop embodied understanding, tools, skills and mutual support for this time of societal and environmental emergency, where we can learn how to cope with uncertainty and grief, while comprehending what living in service of all beings might mean and imply.